GabeStah/dgraph-twitter-clone/tutorial/content/part-3-client/index.md

 export default withRouter(SearchBox);
 ```

 We start by creating a local `currentText` state that is initialized to an empty string.
-The form invokes `handleInputChange()` when the text value changes, which assigns the new value our `currentText` state.
-The `Form.onSubmit()` event starts by preventing the default behavior, which is critical to do at the beginning of every React component event.
+The form invokes `handleInputChange()` when the text value changes, which assigns the new value to our `currentText` state.
+The `Form.onSubmit()` event starts by preventing the default behavior, which is critical to do at the beginning of many React component event callbacks.
 To perform a redirect we use the `history` prop that was provided to the `SearchBox` component props object because we wrapped the caller at the bottom in [`withRouter`](https://reacttraining.com/react-router/web/api/withRouter) from `react-router-dom`.
-This is a bit of a trick to perform a simple redirect by essentially adding a new entry to the history stack.
+This trick let's us perform a simple redirect by adding a new entry to the history stack.
 In this case, we want to perform a search so we redirect to our `/search?q=` endpoint and include the `currentText` state value.

 ## Search Component